Woodcock Fund Guidelines

 If applicable, provide support material relevant to your application (medical records, invoices, etc...).
 If further information is required after the completed application has been received the applicant will be contacted.

 A committee of seven established writers from across Canada reviews applications and advises the Writers’ Trust.
 The committee gives consideration to an applicant’s publication history, the nature of their financial need, the strength of statement in the letters of reference, and the viability of their project to be published, among other variables.
 The application process should take no more than three weeks.

 Applications are accepted throughout the year.
 There are no deadlines.

-Past recipients should be aware that the Fund does not wish to become an instrument of extended or permanent support for particular individuals.
+Past recipients should be aware that the program does not wish to become an instrument of extended or permanent support for particular individuals.
 Recipients who reapply must face circumstances so changed as to warrant further support.

 Senior Writers’ Fellowship

-At the discretion of the Committee, writers may be selected to receive the Woodcock Senior Writers’ Fellowship.
+At the discretion of the committee, writers may be selected to receive the Woodcock Senior Writers’ Fellowship.
 There is no application process.